Unfinished creative work: Literature

-Franz Kafka's unfinished writing were released after his death despite his wishes for them to be burned.
+Franz Kafka's unfinished works were released after his death despite his wishes for them to be burned.

 Many acclaimed authors have left work incomplete.
 Some such pieces have been published posthumously, either in their incomplete state or after being finished by somebody else.

 It is the job of literary executors to take charge of the work of a writer after the writer's death.
 They must often decide what to do with incomplete work, using their own judgement if not given explicit instructions.
 In some cases, this can lead to something happening to the work that was not originally intended, such as the release of Franz Kafka's unfinished writings by Max Brod when Kafka had wished for them to be destroyed.
 These works have become iconic in Western literature.
 The posthumous publication of some of Ernest Hemingway's unfinished novels was met with controversy.
 Several books were published, but it has been suggested that it is not within the jurisdiction of Hemingway's relatives or publishers to determine whether these works should be made available to the public.
 For example, scholars often disapprovingly note that the version of The Garden of Eden published by Charles Scribner's Sons in 1986, though not a revision of Hemingway's original words, nonetheless omits two-thirds of the original manuscript.

-Mark Twain took 20 years to write three versions of The Mysterious Stranger but he did not finish any of the works, causing the problem to the unfinished mystery.
+Mark Twain took years to write three versions of The Mysterious Stranger but he did not finish any of the works, causing the problem to the unfinished mystery.

 Novels can remain unfinished because the author continually rewrites the story.
 When enough material exists, someone else can compile and combine the work, creating a finished story from several different drafts.
-Mark Twain's The Mysterious Stranger was written in three different versions over a period of 20 years, none of which were completed.
+Mark Twain's The Mysterious Stranger was written in three different versions over a period of 11 years, none of which were completed.
 Twain biographer and literary executor Albert Paine combined the stories and published his version six years after Twain's death.
 Similarly, J. R. R. Tolkien continuously rewrote The Silmarillion throughout his lifetime; a definitive version was still uncompiled at the time of his death, with some sections very fragmented.
 His son, Christopher Tolkien, invited fantasy fiction writer Guy Gavriel Kay to reconstruct some parts of the book, and they eventually published a final version in 1977.
 In 1980, Christopher Tolkien published another posthumous collection of his father's unfinished work, appropriately entitled Unfinished Tales.
 Between 1982 and 1996, he published twelve volumes of The History of Middle-earth, a substantial portion of which is unfinished and incomplete drafts.
 In 2007, Christopher Tolkien published another novel from his father entitled The Children of Húrin.
 Like The Silmarillion, Christopher assembled the novel from various incomplete drafts.